 Getting to Iraklia from Piraeus port in Athens is fairly simple, as there are three direct ferries per week.
 The route is served by the Blue Star Ferries company.

-At the time of writing, summer 2020 schedules are not available yet.
-Currently, Blue Star Paros departs from Piraeus every Tuesday, Friday and Sunday at 17.30.
-It stops at Syros, Paros and Naxos on its way to Iraklia, and continues to Schinoussa, Koufonissi and Amorgos.
+On most years, a large Blue Star ferry departs from Piraeus three times a week.
+It stops at Syros, Paros and Naxos on its way to Iraklia, and continues to Schinoussa, Koufonisia and Amorgos.